pedrovponte/PLOG-project/README.md

 **Final game visualization example:**

 ---

 ### Valid Moves

 The `valid_moves(+GameState,+Player,-ListOfMoves)` returns on ListOfPossibleMoves a list of moves in the format `[ [Fish1Row,Fish1Column,[MoveRow1,MoveColumn1], [MovRow2-MovColumn2], ...]
 [Fish2Row,Fish2Column,[MoveRow3,MoveColumn3], [MovRow4-MovColumn4], ...s]]`.
 This predicate first calls `getPlayerPos(+GameState,+Player,-ListOfPositions)` that goes through the board and gets the position of all the player's pieces, the positions are stored in Positions.

-Then it is called `getAllPossibleMoves(+GameState,+Palyer,+ListOfPositions,-ListOfMoves)` that using ` getMoves(+GameState, +InitRow, +InitColumn, -Moves),` sees if there are any possible movements in all directions (up, down, right and left).
-This verification consists of checking the existence of an empty cell in any surrounding position.
+Then it is called `getAllPossibleMoves(+GameState,+Palyer,+ListOfPositions,-ListOfMoves)` that using `getMoves(+GameState, +InitRow, +InitColumn, -Moves),` sees all the possible moves (with `getAdjacentes(+GameState,+Row,+Col,-Adj)` and `getPossibleJumps(+GameState, +InitRow, +InitColumn, +ListInt, +ListAux, -ListRes)`).
+This verification consists of checking the existence of an empty cell in any surrounding position including the ones after jumping.

 The predicate will fail if the ListOfPossible moves is empty.

+All the predicates mentioned in this section can be found in the file [game_logic.pl](src/game_logic.pl).
+They are mainly used on the game loop that you can find in [play.pl](src/play.pl)

 ---

 ### Making moves

-The `selectPiece(GameState, Player, MidGameState, NewRow, NewColumn, Jump)` asks the player for position inputs for the selected piece and checks both row and column inputs (`checkRow`/`checkColumn`), in order to check if the player is selecting one of their pieces (using checkValueMatrix).
-If any of this verifications fails, the predicate asks again for input.
-If it succeds the predicate `selectSpot(GameState, Player, MidGameState, InitRow, InitColumn, NewRow, NewColumn, Jump)` is called asking the user for inputs and checking if it is an empty cell.
+The `move(GameState, Player, MidGameState, NewRow, NewColumn, Jump)` asks the player for position inputs that are validated using the predicates `checkRow/2` and `checkColumn/2`.
+After that, the predicate `validateContent` is called to check if the player is selecting one of their pieces.
+If any of these verifications fail, the predicate asks again for the input.
+If it succeeds the predicate `selectSpot(GameState, Player, MidGameState, InitRow, InitColumn, NewRow, NewColumn, Jump)` is called asking the user for inputs and validating if it is an empty cell using the predicate `validateMove`.

-If all the verifications checks out, then it is called 'replaceValueMatrix' that replaces the old player's position for an empty space and the piece at the moving position to the player's piece, obtaining the new GameState - MidGameState.
+If all the verifications check out, then it is called `replaceValueMatrix` that replaces the old player's position for an empty space and the piece at the moving position to the player's piece, obtaining a new GameState - MidGameState.

-After that it is asked the user to
+Given that each player may or may not put a stone after a move we included the predicate `canPutStone(+YellowStones, +MidGameState, +Player, -FinalGameState, -FinalStones, +Jump,+Mode)` that checks if the player still has stones left and did not jump.
+If those conditions are met then the predicate `selectSpotStone(+GameState, -Player, -FinalGameState)` is called asking the user for inputs and validating if it is an empty cell using the predicate `validateStoneSpot`

+All the predicates mentioned in this section can be found in the file [inputs.pl](src/inputs.pl) except for the `canPutStone` that can be found in [game_logic.pl](src/game_logic.pl).

 ---

 ### Game Over

+At the end of every turn, two predicates are called:
+- `calculateScore(+FinalGameState, +Adj, +Score, -FinalScore)`  that updates the score of the player who just played analyzing the current Game State with the predicate `getAdjacentes`,
-To check if the game is over , according to the rules already presented, we use `game_over(+Player, -NextPlayer,+Score)`.
-This predicate evaluates weather the current Player won or not by avaluating his current Score.
-If the Score is 10, means the game ended and in that case the parameter passed to the NextPlayer is 'end'.
+- `game_over(+Player, -NextPlayer,+Score)` in order to check if the game is over, according to the rules already presented.
+This predicate evaluates whether the current Player won or not by evaluating his current Score.
+If the Score is 10, means the game ended and in that case, the NextPlayer is unified with the term 'end'.
+Otherwise, the variable NextPlayer becomes the next player to play.

 ---

-### Board Avaluation
+### Board Evaluation

-`value(+GameState, +Player, +FinalRow, +FinalCol, -Value) :-`
+The evaluation of the board is made using the `value(+GameState, +Player, +FinalRow, +FinalCol, -Value)` predicate returning the highest value in the current board for the player.
+Although this predicate has a different amount of arguments than those requested by the teachers, we implemented the predicate this way to optimize the evaluation.

 ---